monenavarro/bookmark_manager/README.md

 As a user
 So that I can save bookmark data for later use
 I want to add a bookmark to Bookmark Manager

+As a user
+So that I can manage the list of bookmarks
+I want to delete a bookmark of my choice
 ```

 ## Domain Model